sisrfeng/coc-wiki/Debug-language-server.md

 ## Using output channel

-The same as VSCode, each language server has it's own output channel, the output channel can be opened by
+The same as VSCode, each language server has its own output channel, the output channel can be opened by:

 ```
 :CocCommand workspace.showOutput
 ```

-To make an output channel track all LSP communication, set `[languageserverId].trace.server` to `verbose` in your `coc-settings.json`.
+To make an output channel track all LSP communication, set `trace.server` to `verbose` in your `coc-settings.json`.

-For example, to make `tsserver` track LSP communication, use:
+For example, to make `tsserver` from [coc-tsserver](https://github.com/neoclide/coc-tsserver) extension track LSP communication, use:

 ``` json
   "tsserver.trace.server": "verbose",
 ```

-to make a custom language server track LSP communication, add a `trace.server` section in your language server configuration, like:
+To make a user defined language server track LSP communication, add a `trace.server` section in your language server configuration, like:

 ``` json
 "languageserver":{